vonunwerth/Seacucumber/README.md

 If you want to change the graphdatabase, the procedure must be annotated with `@Procedure(value = "NameofPackage.NameofProcedure", mode = MODE.WRITE)` .

-Also the procedure must be annotated with `@Description("Description from the Procedure")` and discribed the procedures.
+Also the procedure must be annotated with `@Description("Description of the Procedure")` and describe the procedure.

 Procedures are defined as follows:
 ```